HiteshDutt/sonar-qube-desktop-client/README.md

   - `sonarToken` -> user token from [sonar](https://docs.sonarsource.com/sonarqube/9.8/user-guide/user-account/generating-and-using-tokens/#:~:text=You%20can%20generate%20new%20tokens,or%20choose%20%22no%20expiration%22.) server.
   - `sonarProjectKey` -> sonar project key from sonar server
   - `branch` -> branch for which you need to extract sonar results and issues, this branch should have been analyzed and results should be available on sonar server before running the tool.
+  - `compareBranch` -> array of branches that needs to be compared, when compare is executed, analysis for both branches should be downloaded
   - `pageSize` -> maximum number of records required to be fetched in single request (maximum of 500)
   - `maxRecordsToBeUpdaate` -> maximum records to be updated while running update utility
   - `outputDirectory` -> directory where result should be published for export or used to import while performing update